marczz/rest-sphinx-memo/source/ReST.rst

    :local:

-We have yet see above the directives ref:`pull-quote` and :ref:`epigraph`.
+We have yet see above the directives :ref:`pull-quote` and :ref:`epigraph`.

-.. rubric:: Rest Directives

 .. index::
    toc